 Add bacon - At the end of the cooking process, add bacon crumbles from one or two strips of cooked bacon.

-Add cheese - Toss in grated parmesan cheese just before serving the sprouts.
+Add cheese – A favorite way to enjoy brussels sprouts is to toss in grated parmesan cheese just before serving the sprouts.

 You can easily make roast brussels sprouts with frozen brussels sprouts.
 Look for brussels sprouts that are cut in half.
 You don't need to thaw them out, just toss them with oil and place them on a baking sheet, and roast in a preheated 425-degree oven for 15 minutes and add the citrus and roast for 20 to 25 minutes longer.